BlrChessClub/BCC-website/events/2025/03-30-chesscafe.md

 ---
-title: "Chess Cafe: Bug House Special"
+title: "Chess Cafe: A Chess Meetup with a Twist"
 location: starbucks-churchstreet
 variations:
 - standard-knockout